 As the Police Pension Scheme is unfunded it results in a significant liability being carried on the balance sheet.
-In common with other Forces and Local Government bodies the OPCC/Force usually reports a deficit in relation the LGPS scheme too.
-This represents the difference between the Assets and Liabilities of the scheme.

-However, for 2023/24 the LGPS valuation has returned a net asset in respect of the funded obligations, this is primarily due to changes in the financial assumptions and an excess return on assets over and above the expected accounting return.
-The total investment return achieved by the Fund over the accounting period was 9.6% compared to the expected return of 4.75% leading to a gain on the balance sheet.
+The LGPS valuation has returned a net asset in respect of the funded obligations, this is primarily due to changes in the financial assumptions and an excess return on assets over and above the expected accounting return.
+The corporate bond yield (upon which the discount rate is derived) has risen over the period, which has led to a 0.95% increase in this assumption.
+This has reduced the Employer's obligations and has led to a gain of around £56.1m on the balance sheet.